todthomson/intro-to-linux-dotnetcore-docker/Part2.md

 So we have even more text-editing options let's install _Sublime Text 3_.
 There are two options for doing this which I will use to illustrate some other ways of getting software installed over and above _just downloading a binary_.

-1. Our first option is to download a `.dpkg` from the [Sublime Text 3](https://www.sublimetext.com/3) homepage and then install it using the `dpkg -i` command i.e. run the `wget https://download.sublimetext.com/sublime-text_build-3114_amd64.deb && sudo dpkg -i sublime-text_build-3114_amd64.deb` command.
+1. Our first option (but don't do this!) is to download a `.dpkg` from the [Sublime Text 3](https://www.sublimetext.com/3) homepage and then install it using the `dpkg -i` command i.e. run the `wget https://download.sublimetext.com/sublime-text_build-3114_amd64.deb && sudo dpkg -i sublime-text_build-3114_amd64.deb` command.

 2. Our second (and the better) option is to use the _Sublime Text 3 Installer PPA_.
 A [PPA](https://en.wikipedia.org/wiki/Personal_Package_Archive) is a _Personal Package Archive_ which is simply just an unofficial APT repository hosted by an individual on Canonical's [Launchpad](https://launchpad.net/) software collaboration service.
 Run the following commands to install Sublime Text 3 using the PPA.